LaurentBartez/markdown-task-timer/README.md

 # Markdown Task Timer

-Add timers to your markdown todo-list and get a report summarizing your efforts.
+Add timers to your markdown task-list and get a report summarizing your efforts.

 ## Features